Doctors Note Logo

 Because erections depend on healthy blood flow, ED can sometimes be an early warning sign of cardiovascular disease.

-If you're experiencing persistent difficulty with erections and want to understand whether your symptoms align with Erectile Dysfunction, a free AI-powered assessment can help you determine whether you should seek medical care.
+If you're experiencing persistent difficulty with erections, you can check your symptoms with a free AI-powered tool to help determine whether your concerns warrant professional medical attention.

 Early awareness can help you take action sooner.